 Day 14: Trek from Ghorepani to Nayapul (1070m) via Poonhill (3210m).
 Drive to Pokhara (820m)

 Day 15: Drive from Pokhara to Kathmandu

 Everest Base Camp Trek is very popular among lots of travelers.
 Most of the travelers plan their trek to Everest Base Camp in Spring and Autumn season which will be busy.
 You can trek to Everest Base Camp in any four seasons.

-You can also complete Everest Base Camp Trek in monsoon season.
+You can also complete Everest Base Camp Trek in the monsoon season.
 But, expect some rain during the first starting days of the trek.
-After you ascend to the higher altitude (above 2500m), the weather will start to improve and offers clear blue sky with magnificent mountains.
+After you ascend to the higher altitude (above 2500m), the weather will start to improve and offers a clear blue sky with magnificent mountains.
 Besides this, you can also explore the open natural beauty which includes flora and fauna to wild animals.

 Getting a flight ticket in peak season is quite difficult.
 While in Monsoon season, you can easily find the first flight ticket to Lukla.
 Also, food and accommodations are quite convenient to find during monsoon season.

 Day 1: Arrival in Kathmandu (1,320m), TIA Airport and Drop to Hotel that you have booked

 Day 2: Flight from Kathmandu to Lukla, trek to Phakding (2,650m): 25 minutes flight, 3 – 4 hours trek